New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: The rigidly rotating new solution

 \subsection{Field equations}

-With the above choice for the two 4-vectors defining the stress-energy tensor, and using (\ref{r4velocity})-(\ref{D2}) into (\ref{setens}), one obtains the five nonzero components of this stress-energy tensor, and can write the following five Einstein's field equations for the inside $\Sigma$ spacetime.
-With $h(r)$ defined as $h(r)\equiv P_z(r)/\rho(r)$, they read
+With the above choice for the two 4-vectors defining the stress-energy tensor, and using (\ref{r4velocity})--(\ref{D2}) into (\ref{setens}), one obtains the stress-energy tensor components corresponding to the five nonvanishing Einstein tensor components, and one can thus write the following five field equations for the inside $\Sigma$ spacetime.